-U.S. News & World Report recognizes Geneva College as a Top Seven Best Value School out of all North Region Colleges.
+U.S. News & World Report recognizes Geneva College as a Top Three Best Value School out of all North Region Universities.

 Geneva is named a Christian College of Distinction, affirming the school's dedication to high-quality academics founded on the inerrant truth of God's word.